 Digital Mammography 2D and 3D (breast tomosynthesis)

 GE’s SenoClaire* breast tomosynthesis is a three-dimensional imaging technology that uses a low-dose short X-ray sweep around the compressed breast with only nine exposures.
 This imaging technique is designed to separate the tissues and to reduce the overlapping of structures, which represents a limiting factor in standard 2D mammography.
-We are proud to offer this technology.
+3D Mammogram acquires 300 image slices compared to only 4 images that are acquired with 2D Digital Mammography.
+We are proud to offer this technology at Future Diagnostics Group.

 What is 3D mammography?